JuliaGPU/AMDGPU.jl/docs/src/hostcall.md

 `AMDGPU.synchronize(; blocking=false)` (which is also the default).

-To stop hostcalls after synchronization, provide `stop_hostcalls=true` keyword argument, otherwise the performance might degarde because of constant pooling of HSA signals in a loop.
+To stop hostcalls after synchronization, provide `stop_hostcalls=true` keyword argument, otherwise the performance might degrade because of constant pooling of HSA signals in a loop.

 ## Example